 No matter what type of Nebraska LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to Nebraska Revised Statutes Section 21-102(14), every Nebraska LLC may adopt an operating agreement (whether oral, written or implied) to regulate the affairs of the company.
+- It’s recommended by the state.
+According to Nebraska Revised Statutes, Uniform Limited Liability Company Act § 21-110, every Nebraska LLC may adopt an operating agreement (whether oral, written or implied) to regulate the affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.